Bakry-Emery meet Villani: Convergence to equilibrium for the kinetic Fokker-Planck equation

 The claim follows then from the fact that we assume that $\nabla^2V$ is bounded on $\mathbb{R}^n$ \end{proof}

 \begin{remark}

 \

 \begin{itemize} \item The keypoint of the previous proposition is the positivity of $\eta$ which will imply the coercivity of $P_t$ in the vertical direction.
-The sign of $K(\eta)$ is not that relevant in the sense that the coercivity of $P_t$ in the horizontal direction can be obtained as a consequence of a Poincar\'e inequality for the invariant measure. \item If there are constants $0<a<b<1$ such that for every $x \in \mathbb{R}^n$, $a \le \nabla^2 V \le b$, then the previous proof shows that we can chose $K(\eta)$ to be negative. \end{itemize} \end{remark}
+The sign of $K(\eta)$ is not that relevant in the sense that the coercivity of $P_t$ in the horizontal direction can be obtained if we assume the invariant measure to satisfy a Poincar\'e inequality. \item If there are constants $0<a<b<1$ such that for every $x \in \mathbb{R}^n$, $a \le \nabla^2 V \le b$, then the previous proof shows that we can chose $K(\eta)$ to be negative. \end{itemize} \end{remark}